Losing every poker game? Read this Article on How to Avoid becoming a Poker Loser in 5 Steps!

 2. The most common sign of a Poker Loser is a player who plays weak hands.
 Wasting your chips on hands which have no chance of winning is about as good a use for your cash as burning it to toast marshmallows.
 Wait for the right hands, then play, you will be rewarded!

 3. Almost all poker players play with some sort of strategy whether they know it or not.
 If you want to be a Poker Loser then ignore the other players at the table, don’t watch how they are playing.
 If on the other hand you want to be a winner, do the opposite.
 Watch the rest of the table when you are in hands and when you’re out.

 4. A sure fire way to be a Loser is to forget about simple probability.
 Remember your chance of winning is important to consider, so is that fact that it changes during a hand as the game develops.
 To simplify this as much as possible, think about how much you will need to bet in comparison to the pot, keeping this in mind should keep you on the right track.

 5. Ok so in step 3 we said watch other players if you want to avoid pinning the loser badge to your shirt.
-Once you have watched some poker you will see and recognise the different styles and strategies that players are using.
+Once you have watched some online poker you will see and recognise the different styles and strategies that players are using.
 For example you might notice the aggressive players on a table betting big on a small pot to make you think back to those odds we talked about in step 4.